 The company with oversight form the Board is responsible for implementing, monitoring and reporting on the Measurable Objectives.

-Measurable Objectives if set by the Board will be included in the annual key performance indicators for senior executives.
+Measurable Objectives if set by the Board will be included in the annual key performance indicators for the Chief Executive Officer/Chief Operations Officer and senior executives.

-In addition, the Board will review progress against the Objectives, when determined, as a key performance indicator in its annual performance assessment.
+In addition, the Board will review progress against the Objectives (if set) as a key performance indicator in its annual performance assessment.

 The Board may include in the Annual Report each year: